rfitzus/LabelsForPOs/README.md

 # Labels For POs
 Generating individual tags in Epicor can be completed during Receipt Entry but generating an entire PO worth of labels can be tedious.
 A tag must be printed for each individual line item.
 This customization was created to pull in an entire PO and print all the labels simultaneously.
+You can continue to add additional POs to your list and print one large list of labels all simultaneously.

 The PO Receipt Label Entry program is a customized menu for printing labels with barcodes.
 It was created using the User Defined Tables.
 The UD Tables are empty menus you can customize to fit your needs.